UQ-UQx/optimus_ingestor/README.md

 Requirements
 ---------------------
+Make sure that your MySQL installation can use 'local-infile' (see http://dev.mysql.com/doc/refman/5.1/en/server-system-variables.html#sysvar_local_infile)

 To use the iptocountry service you will need to install the GeoIP2Country.mmdb (available from https://www.maxmind.com/en/country)
 ```bash
 cp GeoIP2-Country.mmdb [BASE_PATH]/services/iptocountry/lib/